 The constraint serves as a continuous count of the number of communities in relation to a specified lower bound.
 Intuitively, it may be understood as a continuous measure of how close empty clusters are to becoming non-empty.
-When finding the largest element in each column, a non-empty cluster would be represented as a 1 and an empty cluster would have some value between 0 and 1, representing the fact that none of the nodes has its maximum membership in that cluster.
+When finding the largest element in each column, a non-empty cluster is represented as 1, and an empty cluster has a value between 0 and 1, indicating that none of the nodes has its maximum membership in that cluster.
 The closer the value is to 1, the closer it is to becoming non-empty.
-In that way, the constraint takes the empty clusters that are most likely to become non-empty and encourages them to have at least one member.
+In this way, the constraint identifies the empty clusters most likely to become non-empty and encourages them to have at least one member.
 We also offer an upgraded version of our constraint (equation~\ref{eqn:constraint}) that allows the user to specify the minimum number of nodes per cluster.
 We include it in the appendix (algorithm~\ref{alg:min_k_min_size_constraint}).

+The constraint has computational complexity $\mathcal{O}(n(c + l))$, which is linear in the number of nodes $n$.
+Specifically, computing normalization factors requires $\mathcal{O}(nc)$ operations, and evaluating the constraint over $l$ clusters requires $\mathcal{O}(ln)$ operations.
+This linear scaling is small compared to the quadratic complexity $\mathcal{O}(n^2c)$ from the modularity computation (given that $c$ is much smaller than $n$), which dominates the overall computational cost.

-In addition to equation~\ref{eqn:constraint}, we introduce a regularization term to encourage balanced clusters (i.e. clusters of equal size).
-It is a modified version of the MinCutPool\cite{bianchi_spectral_2020} regularization term which is easier to satisfy since it no longer requires the column vectors of the clusters assignment matrix to be orthogonal.
+In addition to equation~\ref{eqn:constraint}, we introduce a regularization term to encourage balanced clusters (i.e., clusters of equal size).
+It is a modified version of the MinCutPool\cite{bianchi_spectral_2020} regularization term, which is easier to satisfy since it no longer requires the column vectors of the clusters assignment matrix to be orthogonal.
 It may be described as

-where $\mathbf{1}_c \in \mathbb{R}^c$ denotes the vector of all ones and $\mathbf{e}_k \in \mathbb{R}^c$ is the $k$-th canonical vector.
+where $\mathbf{1}_c \in \mathbb{R}^c$ denotes the vector of all ones, $\mathbf{e}_k \in \mathbb{R}^c$ is the $k$-th canonical vector, and $\|\cdot\|_2$ denotes the $\ell_2$ norm (Euclidean norm).
 The denominator normalizes the function to have a maximum value of 1.
-As such, it has a maximum value of 1 when all nodes are in a single cluster and its lowest value of 0 when each cluster has an equal number of nodes.
-For our experiments, the balanced-cluster regularization is important to include with the constraint.
+As such, it attains its maximum value of 1 when all nodes are in a single cluster, and its minimum value of 0 when each cluster has an equal number of nodes.
+For our experiments, it is important to include the balanced-cluster regularization with the constraint.
 The constraint only requires that there is one node per cluster and singleton clusters have a poor modularity.
-Introducing the balanced-cluster regularisation term encourages more nodes per cluster.
+Introducing the balanced-cluster regularization term encourages more nodes per cluster.